ayodejiades/CLRS/README.md

 # CLRS

-Readings and Implementations from the book
+Readings and Implementations from the book "Introduction to Algorithms" by CLRS in multiple programming languages.